Ibnu-Afdel/top-foundations/next.md

 - Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.
 - Add a “backspace” button, so the user can undo if they click the wrong number.
 - Add keyboard support!

+# for the sketch

+- add the ability to choose color
+- add rainbow mode
+- add erase mode (just white color)
+- add clear
+- make the background a little pinkish then the container white, with black colors with low opacity so it pops up
+- add the ability view the border for both the whole container and individual divs